Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Preliminaries

-\end{itemize} As in the case of a standing frame, it thus turns out that $\beta = \alpha$ is a reasonable choice, and even that this choice is specially relevant here since it fires one of the terms in the derivative (the term with the factor $\beta-\alpha$).
-The corresponding combined functional thus reads:
+\end{itemize} As in the case of a standing frame, it thus turns out that a reasonable choice is $\beta = \alpha$ (as in \cite{GallayJoly_globStabDampedWaveBistable_2009}), and even that this choice is especially relevant here since it fires one of the terms in the derivative (the term with the factor $\beta-\alpha$).
+The corresponding combined functional thus reads

 and expression \cref{ddt_loc_comb_integrand} simplifies into